 *On weekends from July through September, park volunteers are stationed at the Tomales Point trailhead and at Windy Gap (one mile down the trail) with binoculars, scopes and other interpretive tools to help visitors learn more about this native species.
 During the breeding season, known as rut, visitors may have a chance to hear the males bugling in an attempt to round up harems (female groups), or you may encounter male elk sparring for the right to the harems, which allows them to pass on their genetics to the next generation.

-Place to View
+Best Place to View

 The largest population of this species can be seen easily from the parking lot at the Tomales Point trailhead or within a short, 1-mile walk down the trail.
 The smaller free-ranging herds of 40-65 animals can be found on the slopes between Limantour and Drakes Beach.
 Bring binoculars or spotting scopes for the best viewing opportunity.